The Carlyle Group: Carlyle in the early 2000s

-Carlyle after the global financial crisis
+2011-2017

 In 2011, Carlyle acquired AlpInvest Partners in a joint venture with the firm's management, entering into a new line of business managing fund of funds, secondary investments and co-investments.
-Two years laters, in 2013 Carlyle acquires the remaining ownership stake in AlpInvest after which that business became a wholly-owned subsidiary.
+In 2013, Carlyle acquired the remaining ownership stake in AlpInvest after which that business became a wholly owned subsidiary.

 Since 2017

-In October 2017, The Carlyle Group announced that its founders would remain executive chairmen on the board of directors but step down as the day-to-day leaders of the firm; they named Glenn Youngkin and Kewsong Lee to succeed them, as co-CEOs, effective January 1, 2018.
+In October 2017, the Carlyle Group announced that its founders would remain executive chairmen on the board of directors but step down as the day-to-day leaders of the firm; they named Glenn Youngkin and Kewsong Lee to succeed them, as co-CEOs, effective January 1, 2018.

-On October 2017, The Carlyle Group made a $500 million investment in the brand Supreme valuing the company at $1 billion.
+In October 2017, the Carlyle Group made a $500 million investment in the brand Supreme valuing the company at $1 billion.
 In 2020, the investment was acquired by VF Corporation, which owns The North Face, Timberland, and Vans for $2.1 billion.

-On October 14, 2019, The Carlyle Group and private equity firm Stellex Capital Management announced it had completed the acquisition and merger of shipbuilder Vigor Industrial LLC, Portland, Ore., and MHI Holdings LLC, a ship repair and maintenance company based in Norfolk, Va.
+On October 14, 2019, the Carlyle Group and private equity firm Stellex Capital Management announced it had completed the acquisition and merger of shipbuilder Vigor Industrial LLC, Portland, Ore., and MHI Holdings LLC, a ship repair and maintenance company based in Norfolk, Va.
 The terms of the deal were not disclosed.

+In October 2019, the Carlyle Group announced an agreement to acquire Hilb Group, a Richmond, Virginia–based insurance brokerage, from ABRY Partners.

-On June 2, 2020, The Carlyle Group and T&D Holdings reported that they had concluded their purchase of a 76.6% stake in Fortitude Group Holdings, the latter of which comprises Fortitude Re, and American International Company Inc. Also in June 2020, Unison had been purchased by the Carlyle Group and Unison management strategic investment company.
+On June 2, 2020, the Carlyle Group and T&D Holdings reported that they had concluded their purchase of a 76.6% stake in Fortitude Group Holdings, the latter of which comprises Fortitude Re, and American International Company Inc. Also in June 2020, Unison had been purchased by the Carlyle Group and Unison management strategic investment company.

-In September 2020, The Carlyle Group acquired a majority stake in Minneapolis-based sanitizing machine maker Victory Innovations.
+In September 2020, the Carlyle Group acquired a majority stake in Minneapolis-based sanitizing machine maker Victory Innovations.
 Terms of the deal were not disclosed.

-At the end of September 2020, Youngkin retired from the firm, stating his intention to focus on community and public service efforts; this left Lee as sole CEO.
+At the end of September 2020, Youngkin retired from the firm, stating his intention to focus on community and public service; this left Lee as the sole CEO.
 Youngkin would later go on to be elected Governor of Virginia in the state's 2021 gubernatorial election.

-In January 2021, The Carlyle Group acquired a majority stake in Jagex, a UK video game development studio known for the massively multiplayer online game RuneScape.
+In January 2021, the Carlyle Group acquired a majority stake in Jagex, a British video game development studio known for the massively multiplayer online game RuneScape.

+In May 2021, the Carlyle Group entered a partnership agreement with SPX Capital to enter the Brazilian market.
+The Carlyle Group's employees would join SPX Capital to establish its private equity strategy.
+SPX Capital would also become a subadvisor to the Carlyle Group's $776 million buyout fund focused on South America.